forketyfork/fibonacci-indent/PLAN.md

 - Performance benchmarks must meet targets

 ### Release Criteria
-- All planned features implemented and tested
+- All planned features are implemented and tested
 - No known critical or high-priority bugs
 - Documentation complete and reviewed
 - Performance meets established benchmarks